JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `getToken.call()`

 Get the address of the token contract that is the native token assigned to the colony.
-The native token is the token used to calculate reputation scores, i.e. `1` token earned for completing a task with an adequate rating (`2`) will result in `1` reputation point earned.
+The native token is the token used to calculate reputation scores, i.e. `1` token earned for completing a task with a satisfactory rating (`2`) will result in `1` reputation point earned.

 **Response**